 - Monitor your hydration based on your level of thirst and the color of your urine; darker urine could indicate dehydration.

 - Always carry a reusable water bottle and take frequent sips from it throughout the day.

 - Eat a well-balanced diet of grains, greens, protein, fruits, and veggies.

 DispatchHealth: The Mobile Medical Experts

 If you believe that you or a loved one is experiencing critical dehydration symptoms, and are in need of on-demand medical attention, turn to the health experts at DispatchHealth.
 We take our mobile medical service to your home, or place of need.
 Our dispatched team consists of either a physician assistant or nurse practitioner, along with a medical technician and an on-call physician.
 Our team will arrive with medical kits that contain nearly all of the tools and tests found in traditional emergency room (ER) facilities—including blood tests, urinalysis, urine cultures, and IVs.
-Specialized in providing convenient and affordable treatment to those with comorbidities, physical disabilities, or mental health issues, we ensure that everyone has access to high-quality and convenient healthcare.
+Specialized in providing convenient and affordable treatment to those with complicated health issues, physical disabilities, or mental health issues, we ensure that everyone has access to high-quality and convenient healthcare.

 Stay hydrated!
 Contact DispatchHealth via phone, mobile app, or online to schedule an in-home medical evaluation.
 We’ll arrive at your home within a few hours.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.